BDC Hamburger Icon

 2. Competitive landscapes continue to accelerate.

 A fiercely competitive landscape is the new normal in business.
-Companies must be able to rapidly adopt, integrate and beat the competition by deploying new technologies.
+Companies must be able to rapidly adopt and integrate new technologies to stand out from the competition.

 Consider what happened to companies that didn’t evolve with the latest technology, such as Kodak, Blockbuster and Research in Motion (RIM).
-You may not think your company will become obsolete, but neither did these companies.
-When faced with innovations around them, they were so wedded to their current business model they didn’t anticipate the future.
+You may not think your business model will become obsolete, but neither did these companies.
+When faced with innovations around them, they were so wedded to their current business model that they failed to anticipate the future.

-These companies faced difficult challenges amid a rapidly changing tech landscape.
+These companies faced numerous challenges amid a rapidly changing tech landscape.
 They were wary of cannibalizing their existing business model for what could have been temporary fads.
-And they were so massive that changing would’ve required years of effort.
+And they were so massive that changing would have required years of effort.

 What do you do in this situation?
 It’s advisable for companies to make one small bet each quarter, and if that turns out to be a winner, put more resources into it.

-In an evolving tech landscape, your company must manage its current business while continually probing new models systematically.
-This means rapidly developing solutions and infrastructure to explore a new space, then quickly ramping up if the opportunity turns out to be significant.
+In an evolving tech landscape, your company must manage its current business while systematically probing new models.
+This means rapidly developing solutions and infrastructure to explore a new space and quickly ramping up if the opportunity turns out to be significant.

-Because technology advancements should be an ongoing project, roll out new solutions before they’re perfected to gain customer feedback and improve future iterations.
+Evaluating and incorporating technology advancements should be an ongoing project.
+For best results, businesses should roll out new solutions before they're perfected to gain and use customer feedback to improve future iterations.

 3. Product life cycles are shortening.

 With software changing every aspect of how companies operate, product and service life cycles are shortening.
-Products that used to have decade-long refresh timelines now get updated within 12-24 months.
+Products that used to have decade-long refresh timelines now get updated within 12 to 24 months.

 Services like sales, marketing, legal, product development and merchandising must be agile enough to react in tandem to emerging opportunities.
 A big part of creating this agility across departments is implementing software and technology systems that enhance everyone’s ability to react to change.